Curriculum

 Semester | Grades 10, 11, 12; Credit: 1/2

-Advanced Programming is a course in which students better learn to understand structured programming and problem solving using Java, Python, and other programming languages.
+Advanced Programming is a course in which students learn to better understand structured programming and problem solving using Python.
 Students learn the essential features of programming, programming techniques, and solve interesting problems.
-Applications of coding skills to microcontrollers and basic circuitry is included.
 This course is designed for students who are considering pursuing a career in computer science, programming, or engineering.
-Prereqs: Intro to Programming, Instructor Consent
+Prereq: Intro to Programming

 Computer Applications